unsw-edu-au/QBot/Documentation/deployment-guide.md

   * Bot Channels Registration
   * QnA Service
   * QnA Knowledge Base
-* A copy of the QBot GitHub repo
+* A copy of the code cloned from the QBot GitHub repo
 * Some familiarity with building a .NET Web API project
 * Some familiarity with building an Angular 7 application